 Another food group that has shown a promising effect on gut health is fermented foods.

 A variety of fermented foods are consumed in many cuisines world-wide, such as yoghurt, kefir, tempeh, kimchi, miso and kvass.

 Fermentation is a natural process that occurs when bacteria or yeast break down food components, eg sugar, to produce metabolites such as lactic acid.

 Fermentation is thought to increase the bioavailability and antioxidant activity of foods largely due to variety of beneficial metabolites produced in the process, including short chain fatty acids.

 Probiotics or prebiotics are popularly referred to in relation to gut health.

 Food or supplements?

-Although some of the probiotics and prebiotics are available in a purified supplement form, consuming these via food sources would provide a wide variety of naturally occurring substances of nutritional value.
-Consuming probiotics and prebiotics via food sources will also deliver a range of macro- and micronutrients and reduce any possible side effects.
+Some probiotics and prebiotics are available in purified supplements.
+However, consuming these via food sources will also deliver a range of macro- and micronutrients and reduce any possible side effects.

-Other foods that thought to be beneficial to gut health are, as discussed in Managing inflammation, fish and seafood that are high in Omega-3 fatty acids and foods high in phytochemicals (eg, polyphenols and carotenoids) such as colourful plant food.
+Other foods thought to be beneficial to gut health are, as discussed in Managing inflammation, fish and seafood that are high in Omega-3 fatty acids and foods high in phytochemicals (eg polyphenols and carotenoids) such as colourful plant food.

 Reflect on how your own diet may impact your gut health and consider sharing some recipes for a happy gut.